 Note: Some of these resources are from overseas so some details may be different.
 In New Zealand, ring 111 for emergencies, or freephone or text 1737 to talk to a trained counsellor about your depression.

-Seminar series of 7 video updates about non-drug therapies for common mental health conditions in primary care: depression, anxiety and distress.
-The aim is to encourage practitioners to talk first, get patients being physically and socially active, and see how they do, with prescribing coming later, if and when needed.
+Seminar series of 7 video updates about "non-drug therapies for common mental health conditions in primary care: depression, anxiety and distress.
+With the aim being to encourage practitioners to talk first, get patients being physically and socially active, and see how they do.
+With prescribing coming later, if and when needed" – from 13th April 2017.

 There are a variety of mobile phone apps for anxiety, stress, depression and general mental health.
 They can help you learn about your condition, figure out whether your medication is working, record details about your symptoms and some provide tools to help you manage mental health problems.
 The Health Navigator team has reviewed some mental health and wellbeing apps that you may like to consider.